apache/mxnet/docs/api/symbolic-node.rst

    :type grad_scale: float, optional, default=1

+   :param ignore_label: the ignore_label will not work in backward, and this onlybe used when multi_output=true
+   :type ignore_label: float, optional, default=-1

    :param multi_output: If set to true, for a (n,k,x_1,..,x_n) dimensionalinput tensor, softmax will generate n*x_1*...*x_n output, eachhas k classes
    :type multi_output: boolean, optional, default=False

+   :param use_ignore: If set to true, the ignore_label value will not contributorto the backward gradient
+   :type use_ignore: boolean, optional, default=False

+   :param Symbol name: The name of the :class:`SymbolicNode`. (e.g. `:my_symbol`), optional.
+   :param Dict{Symbol, AbstractString} attrs: The attributes associated with this :class:`SymbolicNode`.

+   :return: the constructed :class:`SymbolicNode`.

+.. function:: SoftmaxActivation(...)

+   Apply softmax activation to input.
+This is intended for internal layers.
+For output (loss layer) please use SoftmaxOutput.
+If type=instance, this operator will compute a softmax for each instance in the batch; this is the default mode.
+If type=channel, this operator will compute a num_channel-class softmax at each position of each instance; this can be used for fully convolutional network, image segmentation, etc.

+   :param data: Input data to activation function.
+   :type data: SymbolicNode

+   :param type: Softmax Mode.
+If set to instance, this operator will compute a softmax for each instance in the batch; this is the default mode.
+If set to channel, this operator will compute a num_channel-class softmax at each position of each instance; this can be used for fully convolutional network, image segmentation, etc.
+   :type type: {'channel', 'instance'},optional, default='instance'

    :param Symbol name: The name of the :class:`SymbolicNode`. (e.g. `:my_symbol`), optional.
    :param Dict{Symbol, AbstractString} attrs: The attributes associated with this :class:`SymbolicNode`.